wagov/wasocshared/docs/advisories/20240930001-Common-UNIX-Printing-System(CUPS)-Critical-Vulnerabilities.md

 ## Overview

-The WA SOC has been made aware of several critical vulnerabilities involving the Common UNIX Printing System (UNIX).
+The WA SOC has been made aware of several critical vulnerabilities involving the Common UNIX Printing System (CUPS).
 These vulnerabilities could allow a remote, unauthenticated attacker to execute commands when a print job starts on the targeted device by replacing IPP URLs with a malicious one, resulting in data theft or damage to critical production systems.

 ## What is vulnerable?